The Mysteries of British History

 British archaeologists and historians had enthusiastically declared

-Stonehenge to have been built almost two thousand years later
+Stonehenge to have been built almost two thousand years later and mocked

 The Anglo-Saxon/Viking Wipeout Theory